Afriforesight's Scenario Planning Team

 He is an expert in survey data analysis and incorporating the findings into complex mathematical models, and he played an active role in building the forecasting model used by the Presidency and Minerals Council during the Mining Phakisa.

-At present, he is Chief Commodity Economist and is in charge of research on all commodities and material costs.
+At present, he is Chief Economist and is in charge of research on all commodities and material costs.
 Nathan, is a key member of Afriforesight’s COVID-19 Scenario Planning Team, and leads the global economic analysis.

 Head: Precious Metals & Related Commodities